 Jeylan Mortimer, University of Minnesota, USA

-For more information about the conference, including the full programme and details on registering, please visit the SLLS conference website.
+For more information about the conference, please visit the SLLS conference website.

 CLOSER’s presence at the conference

-CLOSER is a proud sponsor of this year’s SLLS conference and will run a virtual exhibition stand throughout the event.
-CLOSER will also run a post-conference workshop on 1 October 2021 (14:00-17:15 BST) showcasing longitudinal studies in low- and middle-income countries.
+CLOSER was a proud sponsor of this year’s SLLS conference and ran a virtual exhibition stand throughout the event.
+CLOSER also ran a post-conference workshop on 1 October 2021 (14:00-17:15 BST) showcasing longitudinal studies in low- and middle-income countries.